 If you’re not sure what your resume should look like, it’s a good idea to review some resume examples from your industry to see what hiring managers are typically looking for.

-How to use a resume outline for a job
+How to fill in each section of a resume outline

 To help you understand what to put on your resume, here’s a more detailed breakdown of a basic resume outline, divided by section, with specific information about what to include for each part.